AmruthaSri852/AmruthaSri852/README.md

 ⚡ Fun fact **I still cant realize that why melody is so chocolately**

+<h2 align="left">My personal self</h2>
+Radiate Positivity!🤩😄 Ready to tackle challenging problems 🐱‍👤and helping other fellow coders🤗.
+Active student coder👩‍💻 and seeking ideas to explore🚴‍♀️

-<h1 align="left">How I work</h>
+<h2 align="left">How I work</h2>
-<h3 aligh="left">My acumen self is divinely inspired with the ideology to edify myself especially diverse elements of a larger whole.
+My acumen self is divinely inspired with the ideology to edify myself especially diverse elements of a larger whole.
 Your perspicacious sense may take you to conundrum situations and many obfuscate people.
 Sometimes I am generally fatuous.
-Checklists are my all time favorite ✅</h3>
+Checklists are my despotic favorite ✅

-<h1 align="left">Goals for 2021</h>
+<h2 align="left">Goals for 2021</h2>
-<h3 aligh="left">I was over prevaricated over my sanguine disposition and I was ubiquitous in nearly all fields and I am currently working on a rigorvigor, which is a one-stop destination for our clients' graphic/content works and providing them 100% contentment</h3>
+I was over prevaricated over my sanguine disposition and I was ubiquitous in nearly all fields and I am currently working on a **rigorvigor**, which is a one-stop destination for our clients' graphic/content works and providing them 100% contentment

 <h2 align="left">Connect with me: <p align="left">  </h2>
 <a href="https://codepen.io/amruthasri852" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/codepen.svg" alt="amruthasri852" height="30" width="40" /></a>